What goes in your red bin

 - Food trays, yoghurt pots, margarine tubs or polystyrene type items.

 - Food waste (some food waste you can compost).

-- Green waste (use your green bin or you can compost).
+- Garden waste (use your green bin or you can compost).

 - Hazardous waste*.